mini mioche is generally a slimmer fit, please use this size chart as a guide.

 Sizes 0-3 up to 18-24 refers to a child's age in MONTHS.
 Size 2 and up refers to a child's age in YEARS.

-If you're not sure, we recommend going up one size so that your child gets more wear out of the garment.
+If you're not sure, we recommend sizing up so that your child gets more wear out of the garment.

 |Age||Height / Length (cm)||Weight (lbs)||Chest (cm)||Waist (cm)|